kdoore/CS1335-Documentation/_build/html/_sources/hsbSlider.txt

 		return hueVal;
 	}

 Finally, the last bit of code for this slider is that we want to draw a white rectangle behind our slider, so our animation doesn't have 'trails'.
 We don't want to use a background(255) in the actual draw loop because we want to allow the user to be creating drawings when dragging the mouse.
 Below is the final code for this slider.
+We also have put a ``fill()`` and ``rect()`` functions in the draw loop to verify that shapes drawn in our app are being updated as the slider is moved.

 Final Version of Code
 ======================